semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 ![Semaphore Organization components](./img/org-diagram.jpg)

 Since you created the organzation, you have the Owner role for it.
 That means you can do pretty much anything.
 Including invite teammembers, create groups, grant permissions, and even delete the whole organization.

-## Add people

-Mention roles and groups and a different way of adding people next step

 ## What's next?